NargesEl/My-Portfolio/README.md

 ## Welcome to my protfolio!

 Hi, I'm **Narges**.

 I am an aspiring data scientist with a background in education and linguistics.
 I recently graduated from the data science bootcamp at Spiced Academy.
 During this bootcamp I learned Python and SQL.
 I worked on data wrangling, visualization, training predictive modeling.
 I worked with Docker, AWS, MondoDB, Postgres, Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn, TensorFlow, Spacy and more.

-You can use the [editor on GitHub](https://github.com/NargesEl/portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+For more you can check out my academic & professional details on my [LinkedIn](https://www.linkedin.com/in/nelazm/).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.